haagahelia/ohke-teknologiat/08_seminaari/markdown_file1.md

 ### Link to second file in same folder
 [Link to the second file](markdown_file2.md)
-Note: You can invoke the list of the other files in VS Code when you type in dot/full stop character  .

 ## One "official" source for markdown syntax